ahlstromcj/seq66/README.md

 ## Recent Changes

-    *   Version 0.97.1:
+    *   Version 0.97.2:
-        *   Fixed a bad bug in displaying Notes in the data & event panels in the pattern editor, caused by premature ... optimization.
         *   Issue #57: Increased width of option fields for wider fonts.
-        *   Issue #58: Indicate if NSM is running in Preferences / Sessions and disable any selection at that point.
+        *   Issue #58: Indicate if NSM is running in Preferences / Sessions and disable other session selections at that point.
         *   Issue #59: Spelling error(s) fixed.
+        *   Issue #60: Added 'rc' option to disable JACK port auto connect in normal mode.
+Also present in Preferences / JACK.
-        *   Issue #61: Rearranged console output to show the app name, in color. per issue #61.
+        *   Issue #61: Rearranged console output to show the app name, in color.
         *   Added textfix.qss as an example of making disabled text easier to read.
+    *   Version 0.97.1:
+        *   Fixed a bad bug in displaying Notes in the data & event panels in the pattern editor, caused by premature ... optimization. per issue #61.
         *   Added working tempo-track code to Edit / Preferences / MIDI Clock.
         *   Added exponential ramping of Event Panel events to the pattern LFO dialog.